ASAP (TV program): Release

-For most of its broadcast history ASAP was broadcast through ABS-CBN from its premiere in 1995 to 2020.
-Following the shutdown of ABS-CBN due to its franchise non-renewal in mid-2020, ASAP moved to ABS-CBN Corporation's pay television network Kapamilya Channel with simulcasts of the variety show available in Jeepney TV.
+For most of its broadcast history ASAP was broadcast on ABS-CBN, from its premiere in 1995 to 2020.
+Following the shutdown of ABS-CBN due to its franchise non-renewal in mid-2020, ASAP moved to ABS-CBN Corporation's pay television network Kapamilya Channel, with simulcasts of the variety show available on Jeepney TV.
 In October 2020, the show made its free TV return on A2Z.
-On January 24, 2021, ASAP started its simulcasts on TV5, replacing the Brightlight Productions shows such as Sunday Noontime Live!, I Got You and Sunday 'Kada.
+From January 24, 2021, until December 28, 2025, ASAP started its simulcasts on TV5, replacing Brightlight Productions shows such as Sunday Noontime Live!, I Got You, and Sunday 'Kada.
+Additionally, since January 4, 2026, its simulcast on TV5 was moved into ALLTV, thus marking the show returned to former main ABS-CBN's terrestrial television network channel frequencies as well as discontinuing the ASAP Natin 'To name and logo after 7 years.

 Ratings

-ASAP was consistently the leading Sunday noontime show on Philippine television from 1995 until it went down to no. 2 in 2002, when SOP took over.
-It ranked number one again throughout 2003 and 2004, but went back to number 2 when GMA became the leading network in Mega Manila.
+ASAP was consistently the leading Sunday noontime show on Philippine television from 1995 until it was rated number 2 in 2002, when SOP took over the number one spot.
+It was ranked number one throughout 2003 and 2004, but went back to number 2 when GMA became the leading network in Mega Manila.
 ASAP once again became the ratings leader from 2007 until early 2020; the ratings leadership became more intense in 2009, which caused the reformatting of SOP in November of that year.

 ASAP temporarily ceased airing live shows in 2020 due to the COVID-19 pandemic and the shutdown of its home network on free-to-air-television, ABS-CBN.
-When it returned on Free TV in October 2020, the program has been losing the ratings to All-Out Sundays, a current rival program of GMA hosted by Alden Richards, Julie Anne San Jose, and former ASAP mainstays Christian Bautista, Mark Bautista, Bea Alonzo and Rayver Cruz.
+When it returned on Free TV in October 2020 and eventual return to former main ABS-CBN television service channel frequencies in January 2026, the program was losing in ratings to All-Out Sundays, a current rival program on GMA hosted by Alden Richards, Julie Anne San Jose, and former ASAP mainstays Christian Bautista, Mark Bautista, Bea Alonzo, and Rayver Cruz.